Learning trends

 These smaller care providers offered their staff limited digital learning option, relying instead on more traditional and practical-based training (moving and assisting people, CPR, administration of medication, etc.).
 This meant that around 1000 care workers were dependant on classroom training to do their jobs well.

-In an industry that has a direct impact on people’s wellbeing, as well as compliance obligations, their challenge was giving care workers the critical skills needed to do their jobs.
+In an industry that has a direct impact on people’s well-being, as well as compliance obligations, their challenge was giving care workers the critical skills needed to do their jobs.
 CrossKnowledge worked in partnership with the larger care provider, building on the existing CrossKnowledge Learning Suite (CKLS) access to offer their highly digitised learning experiences to the smaller care providers.
 Using CKLS, they were able to set up areas within their main platform dedicated for use by each smaller provider.
 This gave the smaller providers a space to easily share and learn from each other, as well as access to hundreds of relevant resources and learning experiences.

 The larger care provider also went on to create a learning experience and learner marketing campaign that addressed how to provide care during isolation.
 The impact is clear, as connections to their platform have more than doubled- in just one month!